Electrical breakdown: Gases

 Electrical breakdown occurs within a gas when the dielectric strength of the gas is exceeded.
 Regions of intense voltage gradients can cause nearby gas to partially ionize and begin conducting.
 This is done deliberately in low pressure discharges such as in fluorescent lights.
-The voltage that leads to electrical breakdown of a gas is approximated by Paschen's Law.
+The voltage that leads to electrical breakdown of a gas is approximated by Paschen's law.

 Partial discharge in air causes the "fresh air" smell of ozone during thunderstorms or around high-voltage equipment.
-Although air is normally an excellent insulator, when stressed by a sufficiently high voltage (an electric field of about 3 x 106 V/m or 3 kV/mm), air can begin to break down, becoming partially conductive.
+Although air is normally an excellent insulator, when stressed by a sufficiently high voltage (an electric field of about 3 million V/m or 3 kV/mm), air can begin to break down, becoming partially conductive.
 Across relatively small gaps, breakdown voltage in air is a function of gap length times pressure.
 If the voltage is sufficiently high, complete electrical breakdown of the air will culminate in an electrical spark or an electric arc that bridges the entire gap.

 The color of the spark depends upon the gases that make up the gaseous media.
 While the small sparks generated by static electricity may barely be audible, larger sparks are often accompanied by a loud snap or bang.
-Lightning is an example of an immense spark that can be many miles long.
+Lightning is an example of an immense spark that can be many miles long and thunder produced by it can be heard from a very large distance.